2020 New York-IRS AFSP CE 15 Hour - Advanced Topics including Estates and Trusts

 We accept Mastercard, Visa, and American Express via our secure connection.

-If you are not completely satisfied with our course, we will offer you a full refund within three days of purchasing.
+If you are not completely satisfied with our course, we will offer you a full refund within thirty days of purchasing.
 No refunds given for group orders or to students who have completed more than one quiz.

 In order to obtain the IRS Annual Filing Season Program Qualification you will need to successfully complete our 15 Hour IRS Continuing Professional Education Tax Course.
 This 2020 tax course (IRS Provider # JK8E2) is designed for Tax Preparers who are considered credentialed or exempt tax preparers by the IRS and who want to be a part of the IRS Annual Filing Season Program and are not required to complete the Annual Federal Tax Refresher Course (AFTRC) as part of their continuing professional education requirement.
 This 15 hour continuing education course will review advanced topics including estates and trusts and includes 10 hours of federal law, 2 hours of ethics and 3 hours of Federal Updates, per IRS guidelines.